 Human remains and artefacts tell us how stone-age Britons would have lived.
 Stone axes, fishing nets, harpoons and bows discovered on archaeological digs suggest that Britons lived in hunter-gatherer societies and relied on bone or stone to make tools.
 Anthropologists believe that wild horses and other animals indigenous to Britain were essential to their way of life, providing them with food, clothing and even cultural or religious apparatus.

 In the late stone age – also known as the Neolithic age – the ancient Britons began to master agriculture and animal husbandry practices that would enable a completely new way of life.
 The earliest farmers used their stone tools to chop down trees and build surprisingly sophisticated houses, farmsteads and religious sites.
-The remnants of these sites are still visible at sites like the Rings of Brodgar, Orkney Islands just off the coast of Scotland.
+The remnants of these sites are still visible at sites like the Rings of Brodgar, and the Orkney Islands just off the coast of Scotland.

 The Bronze Age

 This agricultural way of life enabled rapid technological innovations in Britain that led to the development of Bronze implements around 2500 BC.
-Bronze age Britons began to spread from the most fertile regions of the UK, such as Orkney and the Thames Valley, and expanded throughout the islands to locations such as modern-day Wessex and Somerset.
+Bronze-age Britons began to spread from the most fertile regions of the UK, such as Orkney and the Thames Valley and expanded throughout the islands to locations such as modern-day Wessex and Somerset.

 Better cutter tools led to the development of more advanced technologies, including modes of transport like boats.
 It was during the Bronze age that cross-channel travel between the UK and mainland Europe became more common, increasing cultural and technological diversity.
 Peoples of the Bronze age were capable of remarkably sophisticated feats, such as moving the enormous stone monoliths of Stonehenge hundreds of miles from their point of origin in South Wales.